indian0ch/Ads-course/README.md

 # DS & Algorithms Bootcamp 2022
-Was introduced to the following structures and algorithms, used some of them in a practical application to solve a certain task!
+I was introduced to the following structures and algorithms, used some of them in a practical application to solve a certain task!

 # Data Structures: